ed-ij/dynamic_street_lighting_model/README.md

-# Agent-Based Traffic Model
+# Agent-Based Traffic Model with Responsive Street Lighting

 ## Summary

-This model is a looped implementation of the cellular automata (CA) described by Nagel and Schreckenberg (NaSch).
+The traffic model is a looped implementation of the cellular automata (CA) described by Nagel and Schreckenberg (NaSch).
 The NaSch CA model splits agent (vehicle) actions into four stages:
 1. Acceleration
 2. Braking